Colorado Residential Lease Agreement | PDF

 No specific disclosures are required by State law.

-Lead-Based Paint – Tenant must be made aware of the possibility of lead-based paint used in houses constructed before January 1, 1978 (in accordance with Federal law).
+Lead-Based Paint – Tenants must be made aware of the possibility of lead-based paint used in houses constructed before January 1, 1978 (per Federal law).

-No rent grace period in the state of Colorado; if tenant fails to pay rent the landlord can post a 3-day demand for compliance (Page 17 of Landlord-Tenant Handbook).
+No rent grace period in the state of Colorado; if the tenant fails to pay rent, the landlord can post a 3-day demand for compliance (Page 17 of Landlord-Tenant Handbook).